Karim-Mane/test/README.md

 coverage](https://codecov.io/gh/Karim-Mane/test/branch/master/graph/badge.svg)](https://app.codecov.io/gh/Karim-Mane/test?branch=master)
 <!-- badges: end -->

-The goal of test is to …
+The goal of test is to provide functions that are useful for the creation of an R package.

 ## Installation